UDST/urbansim/docs/README.md

 ### How it works

-HTML files are generated using [Sphinx](http://sphinx-doc.org) and hosted with Github Pages from the `gh-pages` branch of the repository.
+HTML files are generated using [Sphinx](http://sphinx-doc.org) and hosted with GitHub Pages from the `gh-pages` branch of the repository.
 The online documentation is rendered and updated **manually**.

 ### Editing the documentation